 The Every Students Succeeds Act (ESSA) is a federal law that governs K-12 public education.
-ESSA reauthorizes and amends the Elementary and Secondary Education Act of 1965 and replaces the No Child Left Behind Act.
+ESSA reauthorized and amended the Elementary and Secondary Education Act of 1965 and replaced the No Child Left Behind Act.
 It was signed into law in December 2015, and went into full effect in the 2017-18 school year.

 ESSA largely rolls back the authority of the federal government in education policy.
 It prohibits the federal government from requiring any specific academic standards or intervention methods.
 The Act also removes the “highly qualified teacher” provision, and prohibits the federal government from requiring states to have a teacher evaluation system.